Point Cloud Clustering

 EuclideanCluster

-Max Distance of Neighbouring Points in Output Clusters
+Max Distance Between Neighboring Points in Output Clusters

 Default value: 3.000 mm

-Example of adjustment: as shown in the figure below.
-The left picture shows the result when the parameter is 3.000 mm, and the right picture shows the result when the parameter is 5.000 mm.
-It can be seen that after adjusting the parameters, the color of the point clouds indicated by the orange arrows are all green, which means that they are classified in the same category.
+Example: As shown in the figure below, the left image shows the clustering result when this parameter is set to 3.000 mm, and the right image shows the result when adjusted to 5.000 mm.
+After adjusting the parameter, the point clouds indicated by the orange arrows are all green, which means that they are classified in the same cluster.

 RegionGrowingSeg